Sarahsabouni/Sarahsabouni.github.io/README.md

-### Professional Summary

-Hello!
-I’m Sarah Sabouni, a seasoned BI Developer and Data Analyst based in Ontario, Canada.
-With a strong track

 # Sarah Sabouni's Portfolio

 Hello!
 I'm Sarah Sabouni, a seasoned BI Developer and Data Analyst based in Ontario, Canada.
 With a strong passion for data science and software engineering.
 Welcome to my public portfolio, where I showcase my skills and share my journey in the realm of data.